revyos/docs/docs/Installation/licheepi4a-windows.en.md

 Download the LicheePi4A system image through the above links.

 **Note**: The uboot files for different memory versions of LicheePi4A are not interchangeable.
-Please choose the corresponding image according to your core board version.
+Please choose the corresponding image according to your LiChee Pi4A SoM version.

 |Memory Storage Combination|Corresponding uboot Image|
 |---|---|